HandongHCI/WonsupLee/research.md

 ![](img/research/vehicle.png)

 ### Software programs for anthropometric analysis
-- Funding sources: Samsung Electronics, Logitech International S.A., Delft University of Technology, National Research Foundation of Korea
+- Funding sources: Samsung Electronics, Delft University of Technology, National Research Foundation of Korea
 - Summary: I have participated in software development projects, which are for designers, industry practitioners, and/or university students.
 The core purpose of software development in my research is to provide a good usability to users, so that they can easily access to and analyze a numerous size of database (e.g., anthropometric database of 4400 people) for their research and design.
 Out of more than 10 custom software programs I have developed, the following figure is illustrating a layout, interface, and features of some of the anthropometric analysis tools.
 The anthropometric analysis tools basically consist of the following functions: (1) selection of target sample by choosing ethnicity, gender, and age characteristics, (2) selection of anthropometric dimension, (3) selection of analysis methods, (4) visualization of outputs such as summary statistics, anthropometric information, sizing categories, 3D scatter plot of anthropometric landmarks, and representative shapes, and (5) reporting the analysis outcomes.
 Majorly, Matlab language was used for algorithm development as well as user interface design.
 A user-centered design knowledge and a survey of user’s needs have been always applied in user interface design.
 Some of developed software were delivered to each of the funding company and some will be commercialized sooner or later.
 ![](img/research/SW.png)